ccunning/k8s-demo/README.md

   - kubectx [https://github.com/ahmetb/kubectx]
   - kubens [https://github.com/ahmetb/kubectx - yes, same as kubectx]
 3. Configure doctl to use your account API key
-4. Get another API key for terraform an put it in an environment variable called 'DIGITALOCEAN_TOKEN'
+4. Get another API key for terraform an put it in an environment variable called `DIGITALOCEAN_TOKEN`.

 ## Spin up